The Liberal Art University in Hong Kong

 If no available sessions fit my timetable, what should I do?

-Please visit the booking system again later to book your test sessions which are updated from time to time.
-You should beware of any time requirement, if any, of taking the test.
+Please visit the booking system again later to book your test sessions which are updated regularly.

 Can I take the test during the summer?

-There might be sessions during the summer, but they are subject to demand and they might not be conducted off campus.
+There might be sessions during the summer, but they are subject to demand.
 You are strongly encouraged to take the test during regular term time.

 Can I use a dictionary or other online devices for checking grammar or vocabulary?

 This is a test of your proficiency.
 No other help or devices are allowed during the test.
-If you are found cheating, you will be required to take the test again and a remark will be shown on your scores.
+If you are found cheating, you will be required to take the test again and a remark will be shown on your test result.

-Can I use the test to fulfil my IELTS graduation requirement?
+Can I use the test to fulfil the University’s English Language Graduation Requirement (ELGR)?

-You are subsidized to take Password twice and you have to pay for any additional session you want to take.
-If you want to take an additional session, please complete an application form and submit it to CEAL for processing.
-Please note that additional sessions are not regularly conducted and may not take place during summer term.
-If there are special Password sessions during summer term, there will be a deadline for submitting your form.
-After submitting your form, you may need to wait for a few weeks before a test can be arranged.
-It may also take up to 3 weeks before you are notified of your result.
+You are subsidized to take Password twice and you have to pay for any additional Password Tests you would like to or need to take.
+If you would like to or need to an additional Password Test, please complete an application form and submit it to CEAL for processing.
+It may take up to 3 weeks before you are notified of your result.
 You are reminded to observe any deadlines for your graduation.
-You are strongly advised to take your Password test during regular term time.
+You are strongly advised to take your Password Test during regular term time.